JulioPDX/learning_labs/labs/ospf_tshoot/arista/README.md

 ### Issue 4

-R13 is redistributing its lookback0 interface into area 123.
-The routers in the core(area 0) of the network cannot see the `13.13.13.0` network.
-R13 is also not recieving any routes.
+R13 is redistributing its lookback 0 interface into area 123.
+The routers in the core (area 0) of the network cannot see the `13.13.13.0` network.
+R13 is also not receiving any routes and should have full reachability.
 See if you can find a solution.

 <details close>
 <summary>Solution</summary>